 Boynton Canyon is a sacred site for the Yavapai tribe, and the trail is also consider to have spiritual significance.
 Along the trail, you will see ancient ruins, and a vortex, which is a place believed to have a strong spiritual energy and is said to be a place of healing and meditation.

 The trail is 4.6 miles round trip and is consider a moderate to difficult hike, due to the steep inclines and rocky terrain.

 The trailhead is located at the Soldier’s Pass Trailhead and the hike takes you through a wide variety of landscapes, including red rock formations, a lush riparian area, and a series of ancient Sinagua Indian ruins, including the Seven Sacred Pools.

-The trail also features a natural tunnel, called “The Fat Man’s Misery”, which is a narrow passageway that hikers have to navigate through, it is also known for its tight spaces, making it a challenging hike for those who are claustrophobic.
+The trail also features a natural tunnel, called “The Fat Man’s Misery”, which is a narrow passageway that hikers have to navigate through, it is also famous for its tight spaces, making it a challenging hike for those who are claustrophobic.

 Bell Rock Pathway

-This easy to moderate 4-mile round trip hike takes you around the base of the iconic Bell Rock, offering views of the surrounding red rock formations.
+This easy to moderate 4-mile round trip hike takes you around the base of the iconic Bell Rock.
+Offering views of the surrounding red rock formations.

 While many people don’t necessarily hike the 4 mile loop around the base, it is worth a stop to visit while coming in or out of Sedona.